Property Guides · Last updated 2 June 2026

 Do I pay transfer tax as a non-resident buyer?

 Yes.
-ITP applies to all resale property purchases in Andalucía regardless of residency status.
-The rate is 7% of the purchase price.
-Non-residents are not exempt and there is no reduced rate for non-EU buyers.
+ITP applies to all resale property purchases in Andalucia regardless of residency status.
+The rate is 7% of the declared purchase price.
+Non-residents are not exempt and there is no reduced rate based on nationality or country of origin.

 The seller pays plusvalía.
-It is a tax on the increase in land value since the property was last sold, and by default it falls on the person selling.
-Buyers are not responsible for this tax under normal circumstances.
+It is a municipal tax on the increase in land value since the property was last sold, and under the default legal position in Spain it falls on the vendor.
+If a seller attempts to pass this obligation to you contractually, take advice from your abogado before agreeing.

 Are there any tax advantages to buying in La Linea specifically?

-La Linea sits in Andalucía, which applies the standard regional 7% ITP.
-There are no special La Linea-specific tax breaks.
-However, property prices here are significantly lower than Gibraltar, so the absolute tax cost is lower even at the same percentage rate.
+La Linea sits within Andalucia and pays the standard regional 7% ITP on resale properties.
+There are no La Linea-specific tax breaks beyond what applies across the region.
+However, because property prices here remain significantly lower than in Gibraltar, where comparable two-bedroom flats range from £500,000 to £900,000, the absolute tax cost at the same percentage rate is considerably lower even if the rate itself is identical.

 Should I use a Spanish property lawyer?

-Yes, without question.
-A qualified abogado will check the property's legal status, confirm the cadastral value, verify there are no outstanding debts attached to the property, and ensure the tax filings are done correctly after purchase.
-Their fee is typically around 1% of the purchase price.
+Yes.
+A qualified abogado will check the property's legal status, confirm there are no outstanding debts attached to the title (charges survive ownership changes in Spain), verify the nota simple, and ensure tax filings are handled correctly after purchase.
+This is not an optional step, particularly for non-resident buyers unfamiliar with Spanish property law.

 Ethan Roworth